 The plan is revised annually to include up-to-date demographic data, current status and goals.
-The plan is reviewed by NSLA's School Safety Committee and presented to the ELAC committee as well as the School Site Council for site approval.
-The plan is submitted to the Lewis Center Board of Education for district level approval and publication.
+The plan is reviewed by NSLA's School Safety Committee and presented to the School Site Council for site approval.
+The plan is submitted to the Lewis Center Board of Education for organizational approval and publication.